nosqlgeek/vss-rec/README.md

 ### `add`

 This method adds a vector with meta data to the database.
-I use a Redis Hash in this case, but you can also store a vector within a JSON field.
+I use a [Redis hash](https://www.redis.io](https://redis.io/docs/data-types/hashes/) in this case, but you can also store vectors within a JSON with Redis Stack.

 ```
 con.hset("{}:{}".format(item_type, item_id), mapping=data)
 ```

 The data dictionary contains the fields `labels`, `descr`, `time`, and `vec`.
 The vector is stored as binary within the `vec` field.
-The `numpy` library is used to convert a more human-readable float vector (a Python list) to its byte string representation:
+The library `numpy` is used to convert a more human-readable float vector (a Python list) to its byte string representation:

 ```
 data["vec"] = np.array(vector).astype(np.float32).tobytes()